 Winner of Best Short Film Script 2013

 Maitu’s Luck was the first short film script I had ever written.
-The script centred around the community responsibility towards preventing potential child abuse; do they continue to turn a blind eye or do they speak up?
+The script centred around the community responsibility towards preventing potential child abuse; do people continue to turn a blind eye, or do they speak up?
 The character of Maitu (who must face this dilemma) was based on my father, Te Paki Cherrington, an unemployed actor.
-Dad very rarely had money, but he always had just enough to buy his weekly lotto ticket.
-Every week he would plan how he’d spend the millions he was going to win.
+Dad very rarely had money, but he always had just enough to buy his weekly Lotto ticket.
+Every week, he would plan how he’d spend the millions he was going to win.
 He was always very generous about how he was going to distribute his winnings.
 I had shown the script to Dad and told him that come the day this script got produced, he would have to play the role of Maitu.
-“Not a problem,” Dad said to me.
+‘Not a problem,’ Dad said to me.
 But it would be many years until the script would leave its cosy home on my computer.

-In 2014 Lisa graduated from the International Institute of Modern Letters with her Masters in Creative Writing (Scriptwriting).
+In 2014, Lisa graduated from the International Institute of Modern Letters with her Master in Creative Writing (Scriptwriting).
 She is now working hard writing and caring for her sons.